jonathansick/blog.jonathansick.ca/_posts/tumblr/2010-10-19-what-i-want-from-the-jobsnote.md

 ---
 layout: post
-title: 'What I want from the Jobsnote:'
+title: 'What I want from the Jobsnote'
 tags:
 - mac
 ---